cloudfour/pleasantest/README.md

 `@playwright/test` is a test runner from the Playwright team that is designed to run browser tests.

 - It does not support [Testing Library](https://testing-library.com) or [jest-dom](https://github.com/testing-library/jest-dom).
 - Since it is its own test runner, it does not integrate with Jest, so you still have to run your non-browser tests separately.
-Fortunately, the test syntax is almost the same as Jest, and it uses Jest's assertion library.
+Fortunately, the test syntax is almost the same as Jest, and it uses Jest's `expect` as its library.
 - There is [no watch mode yet](https://github.com/microsoft/playwright-test/issues/33).

 ## Limitations